AbeHandler/RobotEconomist/README.md

 `python -m src.main --instrument=income --outcome=education`

+## Processing s2orc

+s2orc is processed in the data repo on Alpine.
+See `data/s2orc/process_full_dataset.slurm` for details.
+This gets data ready for the pipeline.

 ## Adding a new corpus

 - Add `jsonl` file in `json` directory with list of dictionaries containing and ID and text OR write txt files into the `txt` directory, typically to `f"data/{corpus}/txt"`